|

 By

-experience an aging phenomenon similar to the female
+they can experience an aging phenomenon similar to the

-menopause, called andropause.
-Unlike women, men do not have
+female menopause, called andropause.
+Unlike women, men do

-a clear-cut signal that it is coming such as the cessation
+not have a clear-cut signal that it is coming such as the

-of menstruation to mark this life transition.
-Both, however,
+cessation of menstruation to mark this life transition.

-are distinguished by a drop in hormone levels.
-Estrogen in
+Both, however, are distinguished by a drop in hormone

-the female, testosterone in the male.
-The bodily changes
+levels.
+Estrogen in the female, testosterone in the male.

-occur very gradually in men and may be accompanied by
+The bodily changes occur very gradually in men and may be

-changes in attitudes and moods, fatigue, a loss of energy,
+accompanied by changes in attitudes and moods, fatigue, a

-sex drive and physical agility.
-Erectile dysfunction seems
+loss of energy, sex drive and physical agility.

-studies show that this decline in testosterone can actually
+scientific studies show that this decline in testosterone

-put one at risk for other health problems like heart disease
+can actually put one at risk for other health problems like

 accomplishments and direction in life, it's often difficult